 xAPI is the hottest topic in learning these days.
 Of course, it seems like there’s always a hot topic in the industry.
 Past winners have included social learning, blended learning, unified talent management, etc. It’s not a bad thing to be a hot topic.
-It’s just something that happens when interest in concept or feature reach critical mass.
+It’s just something that happens when interest in a concept or feature reaches critical mass.

 Typically, interest is at the most fevered pitch early in the adoption of that concept or feature.
 This is especially true for SumTotal customers.
 SumTotal customers Bluewater has worked with often ask us the question; is this the paradigm shift that changes everything?

 The answer to the last question is no, xAPI is not the paradigm shift that changes everything in learning.
 However, xAPI is a technology that allows us all to do so much more!
 The best ideas are evolutionary rather than revolutionary, and that’s a good thing.
 Learning and talent organizations can evolve, grow and adapt their direction over time.
 It’s really hard to make a 180 turn and keep going.
 That’s what a revolutionary idea would require, a radical change in direction.

 Without going into the details of the technology (in this post) the answer to the question is this: Because the world has changed, industries have changed, businesses have changed and technology has changed it all.
 Technology is the thing that has wet our collective appetites for data.
 Data is the thing technology produces.
 The more and better technology we have, the more data we capture.
 The more data we capture, the more data we want with one caveat.
 We still need better dashboards that can consolidate our data into easily consumable chunks of information.
 But, we want more data so we can answer new questions and do a better job explaining the answers to our existing questions.